AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ---
 # Dynamic Chat Overview {#dynamic-chat-overview}

-intro text
+Dynamic Chat allows you to leverage an easy-to-use interface to target both leads (PEOPLE?) and accounts on their (VISITING YOUR?) website.
+Collect relevant content such as their name, contact information, and free text.
+Site visitors can also book meetings with your Sales Team.
+Dynamic Chat activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.

    >[!NOTE]
    >
-   >Dynamic Chat is in the process of being rolled out, with all subscriptions having access by DATE.
+   >Dynamic Chat is currently in the process of being rolled out, with all subscriptions due to have access by DATE.

 ## Set up Dynamic Chat {#access-dynamic-chat}

-Follow these steps for the initial setup.
+ONCE THE TILE HAS BEEN ADDED... follow these steps to get started.

 1. In My Marketo, click the **Dynamic Chat** tile.